rajsikandar9682/Breast-cancer-prediction/README.md

 The model was trained and tested successfully.

-Performance metrics (Accuracy, Precision, Recall, F1-score) show that the model is working properly.
+Performance metrics (Accuracy,F1-score) show that the model is working properly.

 Conclusion